Holo-Host/mock-conductor/README.md

 # Mock Holochain Conductor

 Javascript library for mocking the [Holochain](https://github.com/holochain/holochain) conductor.
-Version mumber matches corresponds with version number of the [Holochain conductor api library](https://github.com/holochain/holochain-conductor-api).

 ## Overview
 This module is primarily for testing code that calls the holochain conductor through the holochain conductor API.